Whether you’re solo, with your boo or traveling with family and friends, DC has plenty of options for the ideal staycation.

 • Take a tour of any one of DC’s many distilleries, many of which are housed in the emerging Ivy City.
 One Eight Distilling is a must-visit for any fan of spirits.
 Also note that Don Ciccio & Figli offer free liqueur tastings every weekend, Jos.
 A. Magnus & Co. is open for free tours Thursday through Sunday and New Columbia Distillers dishes out free tastings of its Green Hat Gin and tours on Saturdays from 1-4 p.m.

 • If your crew is filled with wine enthusiasts, DC has you covered there, too.
 City Winery in Ivy City offers tours and a tasting bar in addition to a calendar packed with live music performances.
 District Winery in Capitol Riverfront offers three options at its own tasting bar and its tours will enlighten you to the art of urban winemaking.

-• Experience a concert inside The Anthem, an acoustically optimized, 6,000-person concert hall that attracts some of the coolest acts in the music business.
+• Experience a concert inside The Anthem, an acoustically optimized, 6,000-person concert hall that attracts some of the most remarkable acts in the music business.
 Beforehand, enjoy a perfectly made s’more from Camp Wharf at the Firepit.

 • Book one of the many fascinating tours available for the Mansion on O Street.
-Treasure hunts are popular with groups, letting you explore the fascinating and historic building to find clues and track down items to complete your mission.
+Treasure hunts are popular with groups, letting you explore fascinating and historic buildings to find clues and track down items to complete your mission.

 • You didn’t think we’d forget about breweries, did you?
 We highly recommend indulging in Bluejacket’s offerings, which include more than 20 beers in the 5,600-square-foot building.
 Right Proper’s Shaw Brewpub has affordable eats and eight rotating in-house taps, plus you can tour their Brookland Production House & Tasting Room for free on weekends at 2 p.m., 4 p.m. and 6 p.m.